Mürzer Oberland

 About Mürzer Oberland

-Mürzer Oberland Nature Park is situated in the Northern Limestone Alps of Styria, encompassing approximately 224 square kilometers of dramatic mountain terrain in the headwaters of the Mürz River valley.
-Established in 2003, the park lies at approximately 47.63°N, 15.50°E, covering a landscape that ranges from valley floors at around 700 meters to alpine peaks exceeding 1,800 meters in elevation.
-The park represents one of the larger nature parks in Austria and encompasses portions of several mountain ranges including the Rax-Schneeberg group and the Veitsch Alps.
+Mürzer Oberland Nature Park is situated in northeastern Styria at the border with Lower Austria, encompassing approximately 226 square kilometers of dramatic mountain terrain in the headwaters of the Mürz River valley.
+[1] Established in 2003, the park lies at approximately 47.63°N, 15.50°E, covering a landscape that ranges from valley floors at around 700 meters to alpine peaks exceeding 2,000 meters in elevation.
+The park encompasses portions of several mountain ranges including the Rax-Schneeberg group and the Veitsch Alps, with the Heukuppe on the Rax reaching 2,007 meters.
 Its territory spans the communities of Neuberg an der Mürz, Altenberg, and surrounding settlements.
-The Mürz River, which flows eastward to join the Mur at Bruck, gives the region its name and has shaped both the valley landscape and the human settlement patterns within it.
+The Mürz River, which flows eastward to join the Mur, gives the region its name and has shaped both the valley landscape and the human settlement patterns within it.
 The park's combination of accessible valley trails and challenging alpine terrain makes it suitable for a wide range of outdoor activities and nature observation.

 Wildlife Ecosystems

 Mürzer Oberland's extensive elevation range creates diverse habitats supporting a rich assemblage of alpine and montane wildlife.
 Large mammals include red deer, chamois, and roe deer, with chamois populations particularly visible on the rocky slopes above the treeline.
-The park falls within the range of the brown bear's occasional wanderings through Austria's Northern Alps, though resident populations are absent.
 Golden eagles patrol the high peaks, while the park's forests shelter black woodpeckers, three-toed woodpeckers, and Eurasian pygmy owls.
 Alpine meadows above the treeline provide habitat for alpine marmots, whose warning whistles are a characteristic sound of summer hiking.
 The mountain streams support healthy populations of brown trout and alpine bullhead, and the fire salamander is common in damp forest habitats at lower elevations.
 Rock ptarmigan and alpine chough inhabit the highest reaches, while the intermediate forest zone hosts populations of hazel grouse and capercaillie.
-Butterfly diversity is notable, with apollo butterflies frequenting limestone scree slopes and clouded apollo occurring in mountain meadow habitats.

 Flora Ecosystems